yathAg/openroad_vsd_7nmContest/README.md

 Design area 2489 u^2 45% utilization.
 ```

-## Performing DRC on the final GDSII.
+### Performing DRC on the final GDSII using KLayout

 > Everything discussed in this section is experimental and NOT from ORFS.

+> These tests were carried out on asap7/gcd design as the DRC check takes a huge time to run on the asap7/ ibex design

 The DRC file structure is as follows